altid/altid.github.io/basic-setup.md

 ## Getting The Pieces

 For this example, we'll use ircfs, 9p-server, and its example client.
-These are all built with the Go programming language, which is currently required for a full Ubqt setup.
+These are all built with the Go programming language, which is currently required for a full Altid setup.

 Go has simple tooling for fetching source for, and building applications.
 Grabbing each, and building an executable can be done with just the following steps:

 ```
 # We'll work in our own directory for now

-mkdir ubqt && cd ubqt
+mkdir altid && cd altid

-go get github.com/uqbt-systems/ircfs
+go get github.com/altid/ircfs
-go build -o ircfs github.com/ubqt-systems/ircfs
+go build -o ircfs github.com/altid/ircfs

-go get github.com/ubqt-systems/9p-server
+go get github.com/altid/9p-server
-go build -o 9p-server github.com/ubqt-systems/9p-server
+go build -o 9p-server github.com/altid/9p-server
-go build -o client github.com/ubqt-systems/9p-server/client
+go build -o client github.com/altid/9p-server/client

 ```

 This will create three binaries in your current directory.
 Later, you can simply `mv` these to somewhere in your PATH; or run the `go install` command for each binary.

-## Modifying Your ubqt.cfg
+## Modifying Your altid/config

-Most Ubqt services use a file called ubqt.cfg for their setup.
-It has a simple format
+Most Altid services use a file called altid/config for their setup.
+It has a simple format:

 ```
-# Example ubqt.cfg
+# Example altid/cfg

 service=irc server=irc.freenode.net port=6667 ssl=none
 	log=/home/halfwit/logs